Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 - Login to the [Azure portal](http://portal.azure.com){:target="_blank"} and go to your new storage resource.
 - From the `overview` tab, click on `Blobs` service.
-- `Add a new container`, with a name such as `model001`, selecting `Container (anonymous read access for containers and blobs)` for the `Public access level`.
+- Click `Add a new container`, using a name such as `model001`, selecting `Container (anonymous read access for containers and blobs)` for the `Public access level`.

-- Click on the container you created, select `Upload`.
+- Click on the container you created, then click `Upload`.
-- Select the three files files downloaded from the Custom Vision service and click 'Upload'.
+- Select the three files downloaded from the Custom Vision service and click `Upload`.
-- Copy the three URLs for each of these files.
+- Copy the three URLs for each of these files for use later.

-### Updating the configuration of the Get Started module to use your new custom model
+### Modify the configuration of the `Get Started` module

 - Login to the [Azure portal](http://portal.azure.com){:target="_blank"} and go to your ioT Hub resource.
-- Click on `IoT Edge` tab and then on your camera device named `myAiDevKitDevice`.
+- Click the `IoT Edge` tab and then click on your device named `myAiDevKitDevice`.
 - Click on the `AIVisionDevkitGetStartedModule` module name and click on `Module Identity Twin`.
-- Update the three desired properties (model, label, vam config) to map to your new URLs and hit `Save`.
+- Update the properties `ModelUrl`, `LabelUrl` and `ConfigURL` to the URLs you just recieved and click `Save`.

 ```terminal
 {